csaunders/Shopify4J/README.md

 # Usage #

-For an example of how to make API calls, take a look at OrdersAPIEndpointTest.java
+For an example of how to make API calls, take a look at the ShopifyProductsListDemo

 ## MGAssetName.java ##